-Figure 1.3 New England Vision for High Speed and Intercity Passenger Rail

-The availability of American Recovery and Reinvestment Act (ARRA) stimulus funds through the Federal Railroad Administration's (FRA's) High Speed Intercity Passenger Rail (HSIPR) program provided MassDOT with an opportunity to submit two grant applications for funding to realign the Vermonter service to its historical route and lay the groundwork for the expansion of passenger service in the Knowledge Corridor.
-The availability of the funding accelerated the environmental assessment (EA) and preliminary engineering, making the Vermonter restoration "shovel ready."
+Figure 1.3 New England Vision for High Speed and Intercity Passenger Rail program provided MassDOT with an opportunity to submit two grant applications for funding to realign the Vermonter service to its historical route and lay the groundwork for the expansion of passenger service in the Knowledge Corridor.5 The availability of the funding accelerated the environmental assessment (EA) and preliminary engineering, making the Vermonter restoration "shovel ready."
 The status of these applications is still pending, with the outcome of the grant applications expected to be released in February 2010.
 A critical asset of the submitted applications, as well as for future prospects for the Knowledge Corridor, is the commitment and coordination with Vermont.
 VTrans is dedicated to improving the corridor's rail infrastructure and service for both passenger and freight rail, and the agency plans to continue its funding support for the Vermonter service.